 I’ve made it this far on my own

-Sam Smith says he is not a perfect human being and that he has made his share of mistakes.
-He has not been the most religious kind growing up, although he was brought up in a catholic home.
-He says he doesn’t have a higher education and he is quite naive.
-But he says he has made it in life so far okay.
+Sam Smith says they are not a perfect human being and that they have made their share of mistakes.
+Sam has not been the most religious kid growing up, although Sam was brought up in a catholic home.
+Sam says they don’t have higher education and they are quite naive.
+But they say they have made it in life so far okay.

 But lately, that shit ain’t been gettin’ me higher